skooger/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases is the database software system, where SQL is a languge used to query a relational database.

 - [ ] Why do tables need a `primary key`?

+  Keeps unique entries and allows us to know which rows data is being held in.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+You need a table that keeps track of both tables ids.

 ## Minimum Viable Product